nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 redis-7cc58577c-tl5sq          1/1     Running   0          10m
 ```

-we can run the command `kubectl logs <celery-beat-pod-name> -f` and you should see the following output or something similar:
+you can run the command `kubectl logs <celery-beat-pod-name> -f` and you should see the following output or something similar:

 ```bash
 LocalTime -> 2024-11-20 18:49:41